Key Facts & Summary

 General information on medieval monastic activities and functions

-The social functions of an abbey in the Middle Ages were manifold.
-There also existed other buildings that belonged to monasteries and these were: schools, infirmaries, and Pilgrims’ hostels, laboratories, bakeries, stables, stables, poultry houses, etc..
-In villages, the abbeys erected crosses, particularly for the pilgrims.
+The social functions of an abbey in the Middle Ages were numerous.
+Other buildings that belonged to monasteries were schools, infirmaries, and Pilgrims’ hostels, laboratories, bakeries, stables, stables, poultry houses, etc. In villages, abbeys erected crosses, particularly for the pilgrims.

-The breadth of monastic communities varied enormously in function of wealth and prestige: some were very small, others (few) could also accommodate 900 monks.
-On average, however, they gathered from 10 to 50, because the abbot had to know and follow his monks and guide them like a spiritual father.
+The breadth of monastic communities varied enormously in function, wealth and prestige: some were very small, others (though few) could also accommodate 900 monks.
+On average, however, they accommodated between 10 to 50, because the abbot had to know, follow and guide his monks.

-Usually built near a waterway, the whole monastic complex was oriented so that the water could be conveyed to the fountains and the kitchen, before reaching the laundry and the baths.
+Usually built near a waterway, the whole monastic complex was oriented so that the water could be sent to the fountains and the kitchen, before reaching the laundry and the baths.

 The origins of the structure of the typical monastery remain obscure.
 Most likely, monks were inspired by Roman villas.
 Moreover, whenever they could, monks established their communities in pre-existing buildings.
-Often these buildings were ancient villas of Roman origin that have been adapted to their own needs.
+Often these buildings were ancient villas of Roman origin that were adapted.
 Sometimes they also occupied buildings previously dedicated to pagan cults.

 Over time, monasteries started to resemble each other since they started to be built following certain criteria.

-The end result consisted in the monastery generally resembling a small city.
+The end result was that a monastery resembled a small city.
 This was especially evident in big monasteries where houses were divided by streets and buildings.
-The church was the nucleus of the city and represented the religious center of the community.
-Pursuing independence from the outside world, monks also equipped themselves with mills, ovens, stables, wineries and the craftsmen’s laboratories who performed repairs and anything else that was required to meet the needs of the community.
+The church was the nucleus of the city and represented the religious centre of the community.
+Pursuing independence from the outside world, monks also equipped themselves with mills, ovens, stables, wineries and the craftsmen’s workshops where repairs and other needs of the community were met.

-The cloister (from Latin claustrum, closed place), is stylistically taken from the atrium of the Roman villas and is the place dedicated to meditation (for this reason, there existed the “rule of silence “).
-It is always surrounded by arcades supported by columns and pillars and it is positioned centrally to the various buildings of the monastery.
-It overlooks the most important buildings like the church, the chapter house for the meetings of the monastic community, the dormitory (then replaced by the cells), the refectory.
-The cloister recalls the Hortus Conclusus (a medieval garden) and is charged with biblical-religious symbolism.
+The cloister (from Latin claustrum meaning closed place) is stylistically taken from the atrium of the Roman villa and is the place dedicated to meditation (for this reason, there existed the “rule of silence”).
+Arcades supported by columns and pillars always surround it and it was positioned centrally to the various buildings of the monastery.
+It overlooked the most important buildings like the church, the chapter house for the meetings of the monastic community, the dormitory (then replaced by the cells), and the refectory.
+The cloister recalled the Hortus Conclusus (a medieval garden) and was charged with biblical-religious symbolism.